Create a seasonal campaign

 Avoid a depleted daily budget during this period

 A campaign that has spent its entire budget will stop running all of its ads until more budget is available.
-Instead of discontinuing your campaigns (and missing out on clicks) or stretching your budget (potentially spending more than you can afford), make sure that your daily budget is appropriate in advance.
-Keep in mind that other advertisers may also put extra effort into their Google Ads campaigns during this season or holiday.
+Instead of discontinuing your campaigns (and missing out on clicks) or stretching your budget (potentially spending more than you can afford), make sure your daily budget is appropriate in advance.
+Keep in mind that other advertisers may also put an extra effort on their Google Ads campaigns during this season or holiday.

 Find out how by reading about techniques for spending your campaign budget more effectively.

 If you're paying with Bank Transfer, make sure it goes through on time